-Going on a Bear Hunt, Lyric Theatre
+We're Going on A Bear Hunt, Lyric Theatre

 Take the whole family on a Bear Hunt without having to wade through the gigantic swishy swashy grass, the splishy splashy river and the thick oozy, squelchy mud.
 Expect catchy songs, interactive scenes, and a musical dog in this dramatisation of the classic children's book.